italia-opensource/italiaopensource.com/website/src/pages/communities/kcd-italy.md

 ### Description

 KCD Italy (#kcditaly) is a CNCF (Cloud Native Computing Foundation) supported event organized by the Italian Kubernetes community.
-The event aims to spread knowledge and create spaces for sharing and comparing ideas on all open source and cloud native topics.
+The event aims to spread knowledge and create spaces for sharing and comparing ideas on all open-source and cloud native topics.

 ### Tags